-- The Eighth Commandment offers us two invitation.
+- The Eighth Commandment offers us two invitations.
 First, it calls us to avoid lying and all falsehood.
-Second, it calls us to the become people seeking the Truth in the deepest way.
+Second, it calls us to become people seeking the Truth in the deepest way.
 Discuss how these two aspects of this Commandment set both the bottom line and upper limit of this Commandment.

 - Spend a short amount of time on the following offenses against the Eighth Commandment:

 - Direct lying – Define a direct lie.
 Is it ever permitted to speak a lie?